 I think you can get a sense that the place was quite strict.
 It sounds terrible, but I still had plenty of fun.
 Even though I had to pay a 100 euro fine because my classmate entered my room for only 10 minutes!

 By living in the residence hall, I think I also bonded with other students way better.
 I made more friends than those who lived with host families and had to go back home for dinner every day.
 One can see this as an advantage, but because most of the students were from Mexico, I ended up speaking more Spanish than French.
-So it totally depends what do you want.
+So it totally depends on what do you want.

-When Parisians heard us speaking Spanish in a restaurants, they wanted to practice their Spanish instead of giving us the opportunity to practice our French.
+When Parisians heard us speaking Spanish in restaurants, they wanted to practice their Spanish instead of giving us the opportunity to practice our French.
 So if you want to practice French, don’t use any Spanish.
 Anywhere.

 Studying at EF language school

 Because the language school was located in the center of Paris, this gave all of us the opportunity to easily get lunch or hang out after classes.
 On our first day, we had to take a written and oral placement exam to determine our language level.

 If you fail a test and end up on a wrong level, you might end up wasting a week of classes.
-I was put in a class where level wasn’t high enough for me.
+I was put in a class where the level wasn’t high enough for me.
 But there was a stupid rule that I could only change my level after a week, regardless of your teacher’s opinion.

 Besides this small issue, the school was more than fine and I couldn’t really complain.
 The teachers were French native speakers and only spoke to us in French, with no English at all.
 However, if you really want to learn a language quickly, I would never recommend taking a language course with a group and sign up for individual classes.
 This is how I’ve learned Spanish in 6 weeks.